EpicOrange/riichi_advanced/documentation/WIP_base.md

 - __Open Kong / Daiminkan__: This is calling a discard with a triplet of the same tile in hand, as discussed previously.
 After calling an open kong, you draw a replacement tile, and then discard to end your turn.
 - __Added Kong / Shouminkan / Kakan__: If you called pung on e.g. ![](tiles/6z.svg)![](tiles/6z.svg)![](tiles/6z.svg) and later draw a ![](tiles/6z.svg), you may call kong during your turn to add your drawn ![](tiles/6z.svg) to the existing pung.
 Like with an open kong, you draw a replacement tile, and then discard to end your turn.
 - __Closed Kong / Ankan__: If at any point during your turn you have four of the same tile in hand, such as ![](tiles/5p.svg)![](tiles/5p.svg)![](tiles/5p.svg)![](tiles/5p.svg), you may call kong to set those aside (in some variants, they are set aside face-up, and in others, face-down).
 A closed kong importantly __does not open your hand__.
 Like with an open kong, you draw a replacement tile, and then discard to end your turn.

+If the tile added to make an Added Kong can complete another player's hand, that player may call Hu on that tile, interruping the formation of the Added Kong.
+This is called "Robbing a Kong".

 ## Dealership, round wind, and seat wind